 Then several years ago, after the birth of one of our children, a friend brought us dinner one night.
 She mentioned that one of the dishes she made was something called Amish Roast and she hoped we would enjoy it.
 She said that growing up Amish, she ate it a lot since it was the main dish served at every single one of their weddings.
 I was of course intrigued and told her that I was sure we would love it!

 We soon sat down to eat and I took a bite of the Amish Roast and oh.my.goodness!
 I couldn’t believe it!
-It tasted just like my Mom’s Turkey Filling!
+It tasted just like my Mom’s recipe!
 I was in heaven. 🙂

 Since then, I’ve made my own Amish Turkey Stuffing, as I now call it, numerous times.
 It’s such a great way to use up leftover turkey and I love that it freezes well too!